alanhkarp/SitePasswordWeb/README.md

 SitePassword could generate a weak site password just by chance.
-To let you know that has happened, it uses the same kind of strength meter to tell you how strong your site password is.
+To let you know that has happened, it uses the same kind of strength meter to tell you how strong your super password is.
 For example, if your site password is orange, then it is weak.
 In that case, just choose a different nickname for the account.
 You'll almost certainly get a strong site password.